Jason-Teng/MethGET/README.md

   -ethr EXPTHRESHOLD, --expthreshold EXPTHRESHOLD
-                        set cutoff to identify genes that have expression changes, default uses expression changes: log2FC is 1 -mmax MMAX, --mmax MMAX
+                        set cutoff to identify genes that have expression changes, default uses expression changes: log2FC is 1
-                        set the max methylation value for heatmap, default is 100
-  -emax EMAX, --emax EMAX
-                        set the max expression value for heatmap, default is 20

 Graphing arguments:
   --fontsize FONTSIZE   fontsize, default is 1.2